rphuang/riot/README.md

 * Scheme: http (will support https in the future)
 * Host: the server’s IP address or name and corresponding port specification
 * Root: the root path.
 In the Python RequestHandler, the root path is used to determine the instance of handler.
 * Device: the device ID or the path to the device if it is different than the root.
-In general, that means the /<root>/<device> determines where the device is.
+In general, the /<root>/<device> determines where the device is.
 * [Optional] node: the node ID or the path to the node separated with ‘/’ if it contains multiple layers.
 * [Optional] data: the data to get/post. the data is depended on the service.